-This post contains affiliate links.
+This post contains affiliate links and may earn commissions on recommended products.
 As an Amazon Associate, I earn from qualifying purchases.

 Last month I had the good fortune to be invited to a special grapefruit dinner at FINO sponsored by TexaSweet.
 Every course featured Rio Star grapefruit, with cocktails and wine to match.
 I think they were trying to get us drunk, because those were some strong beverages!

 I wasn’t sure what to expect because I rarely cook with grapefruit, but every course was enjoyable.
 My favorite was the grapefruit-cured hamachi crudo, served with dill and a cucumber yogurt sauce.
 It’s definitely something I would order again in a heartbeat, especially as I never attempt raw fish at home.
 My other favorite was the lamb chop, served with carrot saffron puree and a mouthwatering piquillo pepper stuffed with merguez sausage.
-I hate to use a cliché, but flavor. explosion.
+I hate to use a clichรฉ, but flavor. explosion.
 Really.

 The second dessert was a vanilla panna cotta with grapefruit gelee on top.
 Now, I’m not a fan of panna cotta to begin with, but I did think this was too thick, and all the vanilla caviar had sunk to the bottom for some reason.
 The gelee on top was good and I think they worked together, but it was just off.